Rovingleaves/Temp-Public/How to assemble printer head.md

 ## **Station 7**

-1. Following the diagram, mount the SENSOR board onto the cutter frame bracket with 2 flat-head screws.
+1. Following the diagram, mount the sensor board onto the cutter frame bracket with 2 flat-head screws.
    *(Torque: 3.2 kgf-cm / upper-lower limit: 3~3.4 kgf-cm)*
    ![Step7_1](images/Step7_1.jpg)
-2. Route the SENSOR cable over the variable resistor and screw hole, along the frame edge to the lower left corner.
+2. Route the sensor cable over the variable resistor and screw hole, along the frame edge to the lower left corner.
    ![Step7_2](images/Step7_2.jpg)
-3. Using 2–3 cm cotton tape, secure the SENSOR cable to the right-angle edge of the bracket as shown.
+3. Using 2–3 cm cotton tape, secure the sensor cable to the right-angle edge of the bracket as shown.
    ![Step7_3](images/Step7_3.jpg)

 ---